openvstorage/ovs-documentation/Installation/geoscale.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 ```

+> #### Note::Install the Controller nodes first
+>
+> Install the 3 controller nodes, one in each datacenter, before continuing with the installation of the performance nodes.

 #### Performance nodes
-Execute the next steps in the shell of all Compute nodes:
+Execute the next steps in the shell of all Performance nodes:

 -   Add the repo to your sources.
 For older versions please check [here](../olderreleases.md).
     - Latest  Fargo version